-Each subsection should follow a similar structure with a generic introduction considering knowledge available relative to that section which conceptually applies to the Arctic followed by specific information based and referenced against existing Artic literature in the form of scientific publications or expert reports.
+Each subsection should follow a similar structure with a generic introduction considering knowledge available relative to that section which conceptually applies to the Arctic followed by specific information based and referenced on existing Artic literature in the form of scientific publications or expert reports.

 1. Sources and Drivers

-KoD: In the chapter on Sources and Drivers we are glad to note that marine litter from fisheries is included.

-Introduction to potential sources of marine plastic pollution.
-Sources will be associated to different kinds of human activities (drivers) carried out in the Arctic region and immediate vicinity and other identifiable regions of origin of ML” .
+[Introduction to potential sources of marine plastic pollution.
+Sources will be associated to different kinds of human activities carried out in the Arctic region, immediate vicinity and other identifiable regions of origin of the marine plastic pollution found within the Arctic marine areas.
 When specific information on sources is limited, information on the drivers could be used as proxy but we will request guidance on the need/will to include this after “zero” draft has been delivered.
+Suitable proxies will be discussed and listed.
 Sources will be split between sea-based and land-based sources.
-Sources associated with coastal activities (i.e., coastal tourism, harbour activities) will be considered under sea-based sources.]
+Sources associated with coastal activities (i.e., coastal tourism and harbour activities) will be considered under land-based sources.]

 Plastic pollution has become ubiquitous in the global ocean (UNEP, 2016) due to the increased production, use and consumption of products containing or packaged in plastic.
 Plastic is used in each and every link of the production chain and can be made into products or products components with infinite shapes and sizes.
 These products or their residues can end up leaking into the environment during the product’s life or at the end of it.
 The design of plastic products has so far not taken into full consideration the need for a sustainable end-of-life for plastics.

 Of course, not every process or activity involving plastic will lead to leakage to the marine environment.
-Only processes run in the open environment (outdoors) may ultimately lead to pollution if there is a release mechanism by which plastic objects or their fragments leave the intended cycle.
+Mostly processes run in the open environment (outdoors) are the ones that may ultimately lead to pollution if there is a release mechanism by which plastic objects or their fragments leave the intended cycle.
+Also processes carried out indoors may lead to pollution if there is a pathway (e.g. drain pipe or building openings) connecting the indoor space with the open environment.
 In order to implement measures to combat marine plastic pollution effectively, we need to understand not only the reasons why objects or their fragments become litter but also their mode of entry or pathway into the marine environment (Veiga et al., 2016).

-When plastic objects already within the marine environment leave the intended cycle, the pathway of entry is either very short (i.e., a wave washing over a boat deck where objects are not secured or a wind gust taking a plastic bag left behind on a beach) or nil (fishing gear being lost in the ocean) and therefore lead to immediate pollution.
+When plastic objects already within the marine environment leave the intended cycle, the pathway of entry is either very short (i.e., a wave washing over a boat deck where objects are not secured or a wind gust taking a plastic bag left behind on a beach) or nil (fishing gear being lost or worn out in the ocean) and therefore lead to immediate pollution.
 It is therefore logical to organize the analysis of the sources of marine plastic pollution as either sea-based (no pathway needed) or land-based sources (pathway needed).
 Within these two groups, the different sources are defined according to economic sector or human activity (OSPAR Commission, 2009; GESAMP, 2015, 2016; UNEP, 2016; UNEP and GRID-Arendal, 2016; OSPAR Commission, 2017).